ShikharSundriyal/SparkInterviewQuestions/src/main/scala/com/ss/README.md

 | 1 |100|
 | 1 |200|

-# Question 2 : count the number of people residing in each city, there are 2 tables employee(empid,name,citycode) and city(citycode,cityname)
+# Question 2 : Count the number of people residing in each city, there are 2 tables employee(empid,name,citycode) and city(citycode,cityname)

 Employee table :